fuwaku-64/darktheme/README.md

 18. **Continuous Integration and Continuous Deployment (CI/CD):**
     - Implement CI/CD pipelines using tools like Jenkins, Travis CI, or GitHub Actions for automated testing and deployment.
+    - DistroKid API:

+**DistroKid is known for its user-friendly and affordable music distribution service**.
+They provide an API that allows developers to integrate music distribution functionality directly into their applications.
+DistroKid is recognized for its simplicity and speed in getting music onto major streaming platforms.

 ## Conclusion